elmanueh/linetree/README.md

 docker-compose up --build
 ```

-Rename `.env.example` in each service and add your credentials:

-> _Currently under development._

 ## 🤝 Contribute to the project

 This repository is **Free Software** (MIT).
 Your help is welcome!